 - The CDC recommends vaccination up to age 27 for certain populations, including those who have certain immunocompromising conditions and males who identify as gay or bisexual or young adults who are transgender.

 - Millions of people have received the HPV vaccine without serious side effects,

 - Kids who are 11 or 12 years old should get two shots of HPV vaccine six to 12 months apart.
 Adolescents who receive two shots less than five months apart will require a third dose of HPV vaccine.
-Teens and young adults who start the series at ages 15 through 26 years need three doses of the HPV vaccine.
+Older teens and young adults may need three doses of the HPV vaccine.

 - For women age 21 to 65, the US Preventive Task Force recommends screening for cervical cancer with cytology (Pap smear) every three years; for women age 30 to 65 years who want to lengthen the screening interval, the USPTF recommends screening with a combination of cytology and HPV testing every five years.
 These recommendations are under review and expected to be updated in 2018.

 Unless noted otherwise, these facts are attributed to the Centers for Disease Control.